Hooghalen train crash: Aftermath

 The railway line was closed for three days to allow for the removal of debris and repairs.
 NS used replacement busses between Beilen and Assen.
-The front unit that was damaged in the collision did not return to service.
 Three months later, a near-collision occurred at the same railway crossing, which led to its permanent closure.
 A new path was built to an active crossing instead.
 Another passive crossing 700 m away was closed within nine months of the collision.
+Unit 2304, the front train set that impacted the trailer, did not return to service and was scrapped as it was damaged beyond repair.

 Following the release of the final report, NS announced that the dark blue fronts of the Sprinter New Generation trains would be repainted to bright yellow to make the train more visible at crossings.
 The transition to the new colour was near-complete by August 2022, with NS repainting around 150 trains it already had and CAF delivering new trains in that colour.
 This change was also made to the FLIRT trains of the company later in 2023.
 New safety measures were taken at 28 passive railway crossings; 20 crossings got a lower speed limit that has to be followed by trains, 7 crossings were closed temporarily, and users of one crossing have to report in advance that they want to cross.

 The accident also led to discussions about the extra seat in the cabin of the train, generally used by examiners, which could block the escape path of the train driver.
 The location of the seat was moved, but to a place where it obstructs the view of the person sitting.
-Alternative seats such as the ones used in the FLIRT and Sprinter Lighttrains were proposed by the Federation of Dutch Trade Unions, but according to NS these are neither suitable nor allowed in the cabin of the SNG.
+Alternative seats such as the ones used on the FLIRT and Sprinter Lighttrain were proposed by the Federation of Dutch Trade Unions, but according to NS these are neither suitable nor allowed in the cabin of the SNG.